programarivm/easy-acl-bundle/README.md

     +----+---------------+----------+-----------------+
     2 rows in set (0.00 sec)

-It is up to you to define your users' identities with the help of `Programarivm\EasyAclBundle\Entity\Identity` as in the following example:
+As you can see, three `EasyAcl` tables are populated with the data contained in `config/packages/programarivm_easy_acl.yaml`, however it is up to you to define your users' identities.

+Example:

 ```php
 use Programarivm\EasyAclBundle\Entity\Identity;